listenToRipley/angular/README.md

 This should also auto-add your file to the [module](./my-first-app/src/app/app.module.ts), but make sure you verify the registration.

+You can specify the path (to make nested components) by providing the relative path location.
+Relative as it will start in the `app` folder.
+Example `ng g c relativeFolder/newComponentName --skip-tests`

 #### Decorators

 You can identify a decorator in code since it will have an `@` before the element.